-Patent Owner first argues that the cited references do not teach elements of independent claims 1 and 13 relating to the position of catheter elements in the SVC, specifically, "advancing a catheter comprising one or more restrictors . . . into a superior vena cava" (elements [1a][1c]/[13a][13c]), "activating the one or more restrictors within the superior vena cava" (element [1e]/[13f]), and that "one or more restrictors [within the superior vena cava] are adjusted based on feedback from one or more pressure sensors" (element [1g]).
-Prelim.
-Resp.
-23-34.
-Petitioner relies on Kaiser and Gelfand for these elements, which we address in turn.
+In response, Patent Owner argues that the cited references do not teach elements of independent claim 1 relating to the position of catheter elements in the SVC, specifically, "advancing the catheter apparatus into a superior vena cava" (element [1d]), "activating the one or more restrictors within the superior vena cava" (element [1e]), and "adjusting the one or more restrictors [within the superior vena cava] based on feedback from one or more sensors" (element [1f]).
+PO Resp.
+14-25.
+For these elements Petitioner relies on Gelfand and Kaiser, which we address in turn.